 Social Selling is a sales technique that allows salespeople to laser-target their prospecting and establish rapport through existing connections.
 Fundamentally, it’s the process you use to help social shoppers become customers.

-As consumers spend more time at home and online, using the right Selling Selling strategies can help salespeople connect with a potential customer, and continue a relationship beyond the transaction.
+As consumers spend more time at home and online, using the right Social Selling strategies can help salespeople connect with a potential customer, and continue a relationship beyond the transaction.

 There are many Social Selling strategies and tactics that lead up to the sale but ultimately it’s how you leverage your expertise and provide value that wins it.